nmajor/emailgate/NOTES.md

 ### Finished Todos

+- Add loading gif to new compilation form.
+- Add loading gif when populating compilation emails and pages
+- Add loading gifs for dashboard lists.
 - Add loading gifs to login form
 - Add loading gifs to registration form
 - if you switch compilations or create a new one then the compilation emails dont reset.
 Like you see the emails from the other compilation.
 The same probably happens with the pages.